https://leonardodavincigallery.com/what-is-leonardo-da-vinci-sfumato-technique/

 Chekov’s Razor

 In the course of writing past the blinking cursor stage, we discover pivot points that take us to the next stages of the story, but we don’t consider them anything more than what they are at the time.
-In the course of rewriting, however, we discover that the pivot point is the story.
+In the course of rewriting, however, we discover the pivot point is the story.
 The frustration falls on two tracks, the first is that we fell in love with that original idea, and it’s tough to just walk away.
 The other is that we “wasted” so much time writing “the other” story that we loved.
 When writers achieve the ultimate point of objectivity, when they realize story is sacred, they begin sacrificing all the information they love to leave information you will.

 Thus, I don’t believe there is magic in the power of threes in employing Chekov’s Razor to storytelling.
 A central idea, or pivot point arrives in the course of writing, but the point of Chekov’s razor is to dump and delete the useless information the writer used to write the story.